 Finding the right HughesNet data plan

-With HughesNet high-speed satellite internet service, you can surf the web, connect with friends on social media, watch a YouTube video, or listen to your favorite tunes—even in rural areas.
+With HughesNet high-speed satellite internet service, you don’t need to be connected to city infrastructure to get high-speed internet.
+You can surf the web, connect with friends on social media, watch a YouTube video, or listen to your favorite tunes—even in rural areas.
+HughesNet lets you work or go to school remotely from anywhere—on snow days and every day in between.
+Figure out how much data you use each month and then pick the right plan that will give you enough data for all you want to do online.

 |10 GB Data Plan||$59.99/mo.||If you exceed 10 GB/mo., stay connected at reduced speeds.2|